Portugal vs Czech Republic Nations League preview: Where to watch, prediction, form guide

 The four group winners in League A will advance to the knockout finals with, in principle, one appointed as hosts.
 The semi-finals will be played on 14 and 15 June 2023 with the final and third-place play-off to follow on 18 June.

-The teams finishing fourth in the groups in Leagues A will be relegated to League B for the 2024/25 edition.
+The teams finishing fourth in the groups in League A will be relegated to League B for the 2024/25 edition.